A sprawling megalopolis

 Today, our knowledge of the issues affecting the earth's surface is progressing, but what lies beneath our feet has yet to be discovered.

-This film reveals the latest scientific research about the anatomy of our planet and the secrets it holds.
+This film reveals the latest scientific research about our planet's anatomy and secrets.

 Closer to the local culture and legends